KyberNetwork/widget-monitor-js/README.md

 #### Cron Syntax

-This is a quick reference to cron syntax and also shows the options supported by node-cron.
+This is a quick reference to cron syntax.
+For more details, please [refer here](http://www.nncron.ru/help/EN/working/cron-format.htm).

 Allowed fields